TUD-STKS/VocalTractLab-dev/README.md

 After building the program, the executable file can be found in `bin/Release/`.
 Before running it, you may want to copy the speaker file `JD3.speaker` from the folder `resources/` to the same folder as the executable.
 Otherwise you will have to load it at runtime.

 ## Getting started
 Check out the official [manual](https://www.vocaltractlab.de/download-vocaltractlab/VTL2.3-manual.pdf) for detailed instructions and examples.
-Note that the manual is only updated with official releases, so not everything may still apply to most recent dev release from this repository.
+Note that the manual is only updated with official releases, so not everything may still apply to the most recent dev release from this repository.

 You can also find some example gestural scores and segment sequence files in the folder `examples/`.